Connect with others who understand.

 Tension Headaches

-Tension headaches, or tension-type headaches, are the most common type.
+The most common headaches are tension headaches, also known as tension-type headaches.
 These primary headaches are typically less severe than migraine headaches and usually don’t interrupt daily life.
 However, some people can experience both migraine headaches and tension headaches.
 Sometimes, tension headaches can lead to migraine attacks.

 Unlike migraine headaches, tension headaches don’t usually cause symptoms like nausea and vomiting.
-While migraine headaches usually affect just one side of the head, tension headaches typically cause moderate pain on or around both sides of the head or in the back of the head and neck.
-Tension pain is generally felt as a steady ache, unlike the throbbing or pulsing pain felt in migraine headaches.
+While migraine headaches usually affect just one side of the head, tension headaches typically cause moderate pain around both sides of the head and forehead, like there’s a tight band around your head.
+Tension headache pain is generally felt as a steady ache, unlike the throbbing or pulsing pain felt in migraine headaches.

 Cluster Headaches

 Cluster headaches are among the most severe types of headaches.
 They come on suddenly and can cause severe pain, usually in or around one eye.
-Associated symptoms include lacrimation (tears), nasal congestion, or restlessness.
+Associated symptoms include tears, nasal congestion, or restlessness.
 Cluster headaches are less common than migraine and tension headaches.
-Cluster headaches occur three to four times more often in men than in women.
+According to Mount Sinai, cluster headaches occur three to four times more often in men than in women.

 Migraine attacks are often more serious than regular headaches because they’re a medical condition that affects the neurological pathways in the brain.
 In addition to head pain, they can cause a wide range of symptoms.
 However, levels of migraine pain can vary based on the person and the specific migraine attack.
 A member of MyMigraineTeam highlighted the various symptoms of a migraine attack.
 They shared, “Woke up early with headache, severe nausea, and abdominal and generalized body pain.”